jembi/opencrvs-fhir-templates/README.md

 Using this option a new event can be sent by submitting a **[FHIR MHD transaction bundle](birth-registration/mhd-transaction.jsonc)** (this conforms to the Mobile Health Document profile by IHE) to Hearth containing 3 things along with some optional resources:

   1. **The document manifest** - describes the purpose of the document and it's context (links to patient, practitioner etc)
-  2. **The document reference** (referenced by the document mainfest) - describes where to find the document, the `content.attachment.url` property will reference the binary reference below
+  2. **The document reference** (referenced by the document manifest) - describes where to find the document, the `content.attachment.url` property will reference the binary reference below
   3. **The Binary resource** (referenced by the document reference)
   4. **Any other resources** that are referenced in the bundle link patient